Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: A Linear Probe Can Achieve Optimal Task Performance

 \subsection{Assessing the Expressiveness of CLIP's Visual Representations under Linear Probing}

+In order to see the upper limit of CLIP visual representation with linear transformation, we applied DFR~\citep{kirichenko2022last}, a state-of-the-art method that retrains the last linear layer of the image classifiers (e.g. ResNet) by up-weighting the underrepresented samples in the loss function, to Waterbirds dataset.
+Following DFR's implementation, a linear layer is attached to the CLIP image encoder to facilitate binary classification, with updates restricted solely to the weights of the linear layer.
+As a supervised method (knowing the group label of each sample), DFR usually signifies the peak performance that a linear layer can attain and reduces the impact of spurious attributes without altering the primary network.
+High accuracy in these groups suggests that the standard CLIP image encoder successfully captures essential task-related features.
+Figure~\ref{fig:group_accuracy_change_wb}(b) demonstrates the peak classification performance across Waterbirds groups with a CLIP image encoder and a linear projection head.
+Under DFR, the worst-group accuracy (WGA) improves to 82\% (ViT-B/32) and 80\% (ResNet), exceeding the performance of CLIP model fine-tuned for mitigating spurious correlation~\cite{yang2023mitigating}.
+This highlights that CLIP representations effectively encode the essential information needed for the original classification task.

-In order to see the upper limit of CLIP visual representation with linear transformation, we applied deep feature reweighting (DFR)~\citep{kirichenko2022last} to 29 attribute classification challenges (see Table~\ref{tab:celeba_attr_distribution} for details) on the CelebA dataset, where each attribute demonstrated a gender-biased distribution.
+To further validate the richness of CLIP's visual representation, in Figure~\ref{fig:celeba-other-attr}, we applied DFR to 29 attribute classification challenges on the CelebA dataset, where each attribute demonstrated a gender-biased distribution.
+The size of each group w.r.t. each attribute can be found in supplementary material.
 Likewise, they also involve four groups based on gender and attribute presence: female without \texttt{[attribute]} ($\mathcal{G}_0$), male without \texttt{[attribute]} ($\mathcal{G}_1$), female with \texttt{[attribute]} ($\mathcal{G}_2$), and male with \texttt{[attribute]} ($\mathcal{G}_3$).
-Following DFR's implementation, a linear layer is attached to the CLIP image encoder to facilitate binary classification, with updates restricted solely to the weights of the linear layer.
-As a supervised method, DFR usually signifies the peak performance that a linear layer can attain, by strategically adjusting sample weights based on their group frequency to enhance accuracy, particularly for underperforming groups, and reduce the impact of spurious attributes without altering the primary network.
-High accuracy in these groups suggests that the standard CLIP image encoder successfully captures essential task-related features, not merely relying on these features for predictions under ERM.